garystafford/haproxy-apache-foreman/README.md

 ### Automate the Provisioning and Configuration of HAProxy and an Apache Web Server Cluster Using Foreman
 Use Vagrant, Foreman, and Puppet to provision and configure HAProxy as a reverse proxy, load-balancer for a cluster of Apache web servers.
 Project is part of my blog post, [Automate the Provisioning and Configuration of HAProxy and an Apache Web Server Cluster Using Foreman](http://wp.me/p1RD28-1ok).

 The GitHub project has been updated 8/23/2015.
 Changes were required to fix incapability issues with the latest versions of Puppet and Foreman.
-See http://theforeman.org/manuals/1.9/index.html#3.1.2PuppetCompatibility for details.
+For details, see [Puppet Compatibility](http://theforeman.org/manuals/1.9/index.html#3.1.2PuppetCompatibility).
 Additionally, the version of CentOS on all VMs was updated from 6.6 to 7.1 and the version of Foreman was updated from 1.7 to 1.9.

 <p><a href="https://programmaticponderings.wordpress.com/?attachment_id=3459" title="HAProxyApacheDemo" rel="attachment"><img width="620" height="369" src="https://programmaticponderings.files.wordpress.com/2015/08/haproxyapachedemo.png?w=620" alt="HAProxyApacheDemo"></a></p>

 #### Vagrant Plug-ins
-This project requires the Vagrant vagrant-hostmanager plugin to be installed.
+This project requires the Vagrant `vagrant-hostmanager` plugin to be installed.
 The Vagrantfile uses the vagrant-hostmanager plugin to automatically ensure all DNS entries are consistent between guests as well as the host, in the `/etc/hosts` file.
 An example of the modified `/etc/hosts` file is shown below.
 ```text
 ## vagrant-hostmanager-start id: c472843a-e854-4e58-8a13-856b3b0766f2
 192.168.35.5   theforeman.example.com